offconvex/offconvex.github.io/_posts/2017-12-08-generalization1.md

 Thus again, the doctor only has to hear "Generalization didn't happen with sample size $m$" to pipe up with: "VC dimension is higher than $\Omega(m/log m)$."

-One can similarly show that PAC-Bayes bounds are also descriptive, as I do in my lecture notes.
+One can similarly show that PAC-Bayes bounds are also descriptive, as you can see in [scribe notes from my lecture](http://www.cs.princeton.edu/courses/archive/fall17/cos597A/lecnotes/generalize.pdf).

 > Why do students get confused and think that such tools of generalization theory gives some powerful technique to guide design of machine learning algorithms?